Kelly v. Hegseth — Rule of Law (DC)

 On Jan.
 20, 2026, 41 former military leaders—including former secretaries of the U.S. Army and Navy, retired senior officers, and Vet Voice Foundation—filed an amicus brief in the case supporting Kelly’s motion to temporarily block Hegseth’s disciplinary measures.

 The group, represented by the States United Democracy Center and Protect Democracy Project, argues that the defendants’ actions, if allowed to stand, “would chill public participation by veterans around the country.”
-Their brief also argues that Kelly’s remarks that members of the military are obligated to not follow unlawful orders are a “restatement of a settled principle of military law” and do not warrant discipline by the Defense Department.
+It also argues that Kelly’s remarks that the military is obligated to not follow unlawful orders are a “restatement of a settled principle of military law” and do not warrant discipline by the Defense Department.